Join us at Future Branches 2024 in Austin, TX →. Use discount code for 25% off registration: FBA25SP.

 Depending on how long your branch would actually need to be closed, the financial impact could vary significantly.
 It’s important to work with your construction manager and contractors to create a detailed project plan for each step of the renovation so you know how long you need to plan for.

-If you have a strong branch footprint in the area, you may be able to direct members to other branches, ATMs, or micro branches while the branch being remodeled is closed.
-Of course, this question is closely related to question 4 above—knowing how long the branch would need to be fully closed will guide your decision-making about if the rest of your network can serve members effectively during construction.
+If you have a strong branch footprint in the area, you may be able to direct customers to other branches, ATMs, or micro branches while the branch being remodeled is closed.
+Of course, this question is closely related to question 4 above—knowing how long the branch would need to be fully closed will guide your decision-making about if the rest of your network can serve members or customers effectively during construction.

 Question 7 May Be the Most Important